 3. The Best Straight Razors Will Save Your Shave-

-There is no doubt about it-straight razors are better than disposable razors.
+There is no doubt about it, the best straight razor kit is way better than disposable razors.
 The cheap razors you can buy at your local gas station are made with an inferior quality steel to keep costs to a minimum.
 Straight razors are made from real stainless or carbon steel that’s meant to resist dulling and corrosion.
 Straight razors are easier to clean, and with the blade of a surgical knife, they cut far closer than any other razors around.
 You’ll want to make sure to slap on some aftershave balm when you’re finished to minimize irritation, but you’ll be stunned by the results.

 Even though I recommend every guy to learn how to do an old school straight edge shave, it is something that takes time to perfect.

 You have to be able to power through some nicks, cuts and less than perfect shaves before you finally feel like doing a straight edge wet shave is worth it.

 Patience is the name of the game here.

 That patience will be rewarded by a far superior shave and the satisfaction of knowing that you have mastered something that not everybody is willing to do.